EcoDynForecast/FREC3004_EnvInformatics_Class/Module3_Lake_Ice_Phenology/Module3_Lake_Ice_Phenology_Student.md

 ```

 Now to visualize the residuals use `geom_histogram` to plot them as a
 histogram.
-I recommend using a binwidth of 5 in the histogram.
+I recommend using a bin width of 5 in the histogram.

 ``` r
 ggplot(data = sunapee) +